Check out the Free Shows in Las Vegas

 Las Vegas casinos are really cool for adults and kids.
 The Venetian, for example, offers gondola rides.
 Circus Circus has a small amusement park (Adventuredome- all day rides for $31) located inside.
 Circus Circus also has free shows you can watch, such as clowns and acrobats.
 Mandalay Bay has a small shark reef aquarium inside.
 The Bellagio has free botanical gardens you can walk through.
 There’s really no end to the entertainment in Las Vegas, even if you don’t go see a show by Cirque du Soleil (although that’s an option too!).

 One of the yummiest places we ate while in town was 800 Degrees Pizza.
-You build your own pizza and they bake it for you.
+You build your own pizza and then they bake it for you.
 I really enjoyed that meal.
-We also ate at Gordon Ramsay’s Burgr inside Planet Hollywood.
+We also ate at Gordon Ramsay’s Burger inside Planet Hollywood.
 DELICIOUS!!
 There are no shortage of excellent eateries in Las Vegas.

 Some downsides to Vegas- taxis can get pricey.
 I suggest checking into the shuttle bus if you’re not in a huge hurry.
 Also, all food and drinks are expensive.
 Well, really everything is expensive, but if you plan ahead it’s doable.
 Your kids can’t hang out in the casinos, obviously, so if you really want to gamble, you may want to have a backup plan, or save it for another visit.